RomelTorres/alpha_vantage/README.md

 The code documentation can be found at https://alpha-vantage.readthedocs.io/en/latest/

 ## Contributing
 Contributing is always welcome, since sometimes I am busy.
 Just contact me on how est you can contribute.

+## TODOs:
+* The integration tests are not being run at the moment within travis, gotta fix them to run.

 ## Star if you like it.
 If you like or use this project, consider showing your support by staring it.